RLOpenCatalyst/rg-doc/source/Features.rst

 Image Researcher account

-Researcher can view service catalog products available for the project.Click on the project like “Chiron” .We can see KPI cards, available products and active products information in the project details page.
+Researcher can view service catalog products available for the project.
+Click on the project like “Chiron” .
+We can see KPI cards, available products and active products information in the project details page.

 KPI Cards